feteu/asgi-claim-validator/CONTRIBUTING.md

 # Contributing to ASGI Claim Validator

-Thanks for thinking about contributing to ASGI Request Duration!
+Thanks for thinking about contributing to ASGI Claim Validator!
 I welcome your help and can't wait to see what you'll bring to the table.

 ## How to Contribute